Sir William Robertson, 1st Baronet: Strategic debates

 Robertson was a strong supporter of BEF commander Douglas Haig and was committed to a Western Front strategy focusing on Germany and was against what he saw as peripheral operations on other fronts.

-Having seen politicians like Lloyd George and Churchill run rings around Kitchener, Robertson's policy was to present his professional advice and keep on repeating it, flatly refusing to enter into debate, arguing that the government should accept his advice or else find another adviser.
+Having seen politicians like Lloyd George and Churchill run rings around Kitchener, Robertson's policy was to present his advice and keep on repeating it, refusing to enter into debate.
 However, Robertson reduced the government's freedom of action by cultivating the press, much of which argued that the professional leadership of Haig and Robertson was preferable to civilian interference which had led to disasters like Gallipoli and Kut.
-He was particularly close to H. A. Gwynne and Charles Repington, who worked for the Northcliffe Press until it ceased to support the generals late in 1917, and advised Haig to cultivate journalists also.
-Robertson communicated by secret letters and "R" telegrams to generals in the field, including Milne, whom he discouraged from offensive operations at Salonika, and Maude who may have "consciously or unconsciously" ignored his secret orders from Robertson not to attempt to take Baghdad.
+He was particularly close to Howell Arthur Gwynne and Charles à Court Repington, who worked for the Northcliffe Press until it ceased to support the generals late in 1917.
+Robertson communicated by secret letters and "R" telegrams to generals in the field, including George Milne, whom he discouraged from offensive operations at Salonika, and Frederick Stanley Maude who may have "consciously or unconsciously" ignored his secret orders not to attempt to take Baghdad.

 In a 12 February 1916 paper Robertson urged that the Allies offer a separate peace to Turkey, or else offer Turkish territory to Bulgaria to encourage Bulgaria to make peace.
-In reply, Grey pointed out that Britain needed her continental allies more than they needed her, and Britain could not, e.g. by reneging on the promise that Russia could have Constantinople, risk them making a compromise peace which left Germany stronger on the continent.
+In reply, Sir Edward Grey pointed out that Britain needed her continental allies more than they needed her, and Britain could not risk them making a compromise peace which left Germany stronger on the continent.

 Robertson told the War Committee (22 February 1916) that the French desire to transfer more troops to Salonika showed a weakening in their resolve for trench warfare.
-He scorned the idea that it would bring Greece into the war on the Allied side, and at a late March 1916 conference argued with Briand (French Prime Minister) and Joffre, who thumped the table and shouted that Robertson was "un homme terrible".
+He scorned the idea that it would bring Greece into the war on the Allied side, and at a late March 1916 conference argued with Aristide Briand (French Prime Minister) and Joseph Joffre, who thumped the table and shouted that Robertson was "un homme terrible" ("a terrible man").